 - take the action requested in the petition

-- any other actions it could take in relation to the issues raised
+- take other actions in relation to the issues raised

 - consider the petition at a council meeting